CoralCoralCoralCoral/documentation/sprints/sprint_5/use_cases.md

 ### 8. Postcondition -- The game will continue to play after the user is finished.
 Any changes made by the user are done by the system.

+## 2 (v1)

+### 1. Title -- Prioritize Testing for High-Risk Groups

+### 2. Purpose --  High-risk groups are identified based on available data (e.g., elderly or those with pre-existing conditions).
+Actions are taken to help them.

+### 3. Associated User Stories -- 13 (v1)

+### 4. Actors -- The User

+### 5. Preconditions -- The game is running correctly.

+### 6. Main Flow -- regular flow of activities

+#### Step 1 - The player selects high-risk groups for testing.

+#### Step 2 - The system allocates resources to prioritize these groups.

+#### Step 3 - The simulation updates to show testing results for high-risk populations.

+### 7. Alternative Flow #1 -- exceptions to main flow

+#### Step 1 - If prioritization delays testing for others, the system provides a warning.

+### 8. Postcondition -- High-risk groups are tested, influencing the progression of the epidemic in the simulation.